py5coding/py5book/content/hybrid_programming.md

   public Sketch sketch;

   public Py5Utilities(Sketch sketch) {
+    // This constructor is called before the sketch starts running.
+DO NOT use
-    this.sketch = sketch;
+    // Processing methods here, as they may not work correctly. this.sketch = sketch;
   }

   public void drawColoredPoints(int[][] colors, float[][] coords) {
-    sketch.pushStyle();
+    // iterate through the colors and coords arrays to draw multicolored points sketch.pushStyle();
     sketch.beginShape(Sketch.POINTS);
     for (int i = 0; i < colors.length; i++) {